thephpleague/csv/inserting.md

 ### InvalidRowException::getName

-returns the name of the faild validator
+returns the name of the failed validator

 ### InvalidRowException::getData